Skip to main content

 You don't explicitly create a workspace.
 Airbyte provisions one automatically the first time you mint a scoped or widget token for a new workspace_name (see Authentication on the API side).
 Under the hood, Workspace() and connect() both mint a scoped token on first use, so opening a Workspace is enough.

-list_connectors() and get_connector() against a workspace_name that hasn't been created yet raise httpx.HTTPStatusError with a 404 status — they don't return an empty list and they don't implicitly create the workspace.
-If you want to start from a known-empty workspace, catch the 404 and then call create_connector (or open the workspace in the Airbyte Agents app and add a connector there):
+list_connectors() and get_connector() against a workspace_name that hasn't been created yet raise httpx.HTTPStatusError with a 404 status.
+They don't return an empty list and they don't implicitly create the workspace.
+If you want to start from a known-empty workspace, catch the 404:

 agent.py